asoltesz/solakube/docs/features.md

 Cluster Management
 - The newly provisioned cluster is registered into your Rancher instance, so RBAC, Monitoring, Catalog, Etcd backups and other management features are available for it.
+- [Monitoring & Alerting](monitoring.md) via Prometheus or New Relic.

 # Applications & further Infrastructure Components